These Kelowna Breweries Are Food Focused – North End Brewery District & Beyond

 You might be more used to hearing about wineries but Kelowna breweries are catching up in popularity and quality.
-In the last decade Kelowna has emerged as a leading brewery town and craft beer has gone mainstream.
-Kelowna is no longer only for wine drinkers seeking vineyard tours, it is for foodies and beer nerds too!
+In the last decade Kelowna has emerged as a leading brewery town thanks to our North End Brewery District and craft beer has gone mainstream.
+Kelowna is no longer just for wine drinkers seeking vineyard tours, it is for foodies and beer nerds too!
 You might know me as the former, a wine drinker seeking solace in the vines, and yes that is me through and through.
-But ever since my first introduction to craft beer in 2013 with a San Francisco based tour called Vantigo, as well as a trip to Ireland in the same month, I have happily added beer to my roster.
+But ever since my first introduction to craft beer in 2013 with a San Francisco based tour called Vantigo, as well as a trip to Ireland in the same month, I have happily added beer to my regular roster.

-And it was just in time.
 Kelowna has some really interesting breweries serving up experimental and delicious craft beer paired with some of the best food the city has to offer.
 When you do your research on where to eat and drink in Kelowna you may not immediately come across these quality establishments.
 Mostly because they are in the budding culinary neighbourhoods of the North End, Landmark and airport areas.
-These areas are more affordable than say Bernard where a lease could cost you $3500 per month.
-For new businesses looking to get their foot in the door these prices just aren’t realistic.

 But just because you won’t find some of these breweries conveniently located next to chains like Earls and Cactus Club doesn’t mean you shouldn’t seek them out.
 In fact these new foodie neighbourhoods are packed with places to visit and filled with locals in the know.
 Here are Kelowna breweries with a food focus!